EthanThatOneKid/api.ethandavidson.com/routes/repos/README.md

 ## The *GitHub Trees* Algorithm

 A GitHub tree can be identified as such: `/react/packages/react-devtools`; basically a path in a specific repository.
-GitHub trees are cached/retrieved with perfect efficiency.
+In my API, GitHub trees are cached/retrieved with perfect efficiency.
 Let's walk through an example:

 ## Example #1

-Let's say we are testing the cache system on the [React GitHub repository](https://github.com/facebook/react/).
+Let's say we are testing the cache system on the [React repository](https://github.com/facebook/react/).
 Let's also say that each test is ran sequentially without ending the program.

 ### Test #1: Navigate to `/react/packages/react-devtools`